rbisdorff/Digraph3/docSphinx/tutorial.rst

 With 28 computing cores and a shared CPU memory occupation of about 50GB, deciles sorting and locally ranking a **million** decision alternatives evaluated on 21 incommensurable criteria, by balancing an economic, an environmental and a societal decision objective, takes thus **less than 3 minutes** (see Lines 37-42 above).
 About 1.5 minute does take the deciles sorting and, a bit more than a minute, the local ranking of the individual components.

 The optimized deciles sorting leads to 233645 components (see Lines 32-36 above) with a maximal order of 153.
-The fill rate of the adjacency table is reduced to 0.001%, ie of the potential trillion pairwise outrankings, we effectively only keep a billion.
+The fill rate of the adjacency table is reduced to 0.001%.
+Of the potential trillion (10^12) pairwise outrankings, we effectively keep only 10 millions (10^7).
 This high number of components results from the high number (21) of involved performance criteria, leading in fact to a very refined epistemic discrimination of majority outranking margins.

 A non-optimized deciles sorting would instead give at most 110 components with inevitably very big intractable local digraph orders.
 Proceeding with a more detailed quantiles sorting, for reducing the induced decomposing run times, leads however quickly to intractable quantiles sorting times.
 A good compromise is given when the quantiles sorting and decomposing steps show somehow equivalent run times; as is the case in our example session: 99.6 versus 77.3 seconds (see Lines 40 and 42 above).

 Let us inspect the 21 marginal performances of the five best-ranked alternatives listed below.

-    >>> pt.showPerformanceTableau(actionsSubset=qr.boostedRanking2[:5])
+    >>> pt.showPerformanceTableau(actionsSubset=qr.boostedRanking[:5])
     *----  performance tableau -----*
     criteria | weights |   773908   668946   567307   578559   426463
     ---------|-------------------------------------------------------